 Ask candidates to support their statements by giving examples.
 Do not “lead” with possible answers, using certain phrases imply an expected or slanted response such as asking “do you agree” or “you must have liked…”

-Notes are helpful to remember key points from the interview.
-Be sure to let candidates know notes will be taken prior to beginning the interview.

 Be cognizant of your non-verbal communication.
 Remember to stay focused and avoid appearing preoccupied.

 Describe MCLA, the position, duties, levels of authority/supervision, and support systems available.
 Remember candidates are also interviewing MCLA.
 Allow time for and respond to the candidates’ questions.
 Provide sufficient facts about the favorable and unfavorable aspects of the position in a straightforward manner.